The minimally extended Varying Speed of Light (meVSL): Geodesics

 One can rewrite Eq.~\eqref{geod22} in terms of the time coordinate $t$

 where we use $\gamma/ \ttc = \tgam/\tc$ from Eq.~\eqref{gamma}.
 By expressing the last term with four coordinate, one obtains

-Thus, compared to the GR, meVSL has the correction term due to $d \ln \tc/dt$.
-In order to estimate the effect of this contribution, we apply the geodesic equation to the Newtonian limit.
-Because the particle in the Newtonian limit is moving slowly, the time-component dominates the spatial components, and every term containing one or two spatial four-velocity components will be then dwarfed by the term containing two time components.
-We can therefore take the approximation
+Thus, compared to the GR, the meVSL has the correction term due to $d \ln \tc/dt$.
+To estimate the effect of this contribution, we apply the geodesic equation to the Newtonian limit.
+Because the particle in the Newtonian limit is moving slowly, the time component dominates the spatial components, and every term containing one or two spatial four-velocity components will be dwarfed by the term containing two time components.
+Therefore, we can take the approximation

 If the gravitational field is weak enough, then spacetime will be only slightly deformed from the gravity-free Minkowski space of SR, and we can consider the spacetime metric as a small perturbation from the Minkowski metric $\eta_{\mu\nu}$